wely/DevCamp/Presentation/InstructorGuide.md

     ![image](./media/image-001.png)

     ***CAUTION***
     Make sure you test the content in the region you are presenting in.
-Azure may have blocked certain services from the region if there capacity issues.
+Azure may have blocked certain services from the region if there are capacity issues.
 This restriction applies for MSDN, BizSpark Base, BizSpark+, and Free Trials.
-    The following regins may be used as alterantives when usiing free/trial accounts:
+    The following regions may be used as alterantives when using free/trial accounts:

         ​- Europe North
         - APAC South East